workshirt/WSCoachMarksView/README.md

 ### `enableContinueLabel` (BOOL)

 'Tap to continue' label pops up by default to guide the user at the first coach mark (default: YES).

+### `cutoutPaddingDistance` (CGFloat)
+The cutout rectangle padding distance used with the specified CGRect is dynamically specified using the `tag` parameter

 ## WSCoachMarksViewDelegate